Information

 To view discovered assets

-• Log in as a member of either the BLAdmins security group or a security group configured for the Discovery Connector.
+• Log in as a member of either the BLAdmins role or a role configured for the Discovery Connector.

 • Configure the BMC Discovery connector after installation.